mikesol/wagsi/README.md

 ## Advanced usage

 You can pull in whatever audio buffers, external events (MIDI, mouse clicks) and states (mouse position, axial tilt of the Earth) into your session.
 To do this, you'll need to modify the file `Main.purs`.
-This loom shows a few examples of that:
+This video shows a few examples of that:

 ## Local start